stonemjs/docs/src/docs/architecture/providers.md

 ### `register()`

 The `register()` method is used to bind services, classes, values, and factories into the service container.
-This is where you describe **what your provider offers** — not how it behaves.
+This is where you describe **what your provider offers**, not how it behaves.

 At this stage:

 - Your provider can access the service container
 - No other provider’s `boot()` method has run yet
-- You **should not resolve or use** other services — just bind them
+- You **should not resolve or use** other services, just bind them
 - You have access to the `blueprint` and the `eventEmitter`

 ```ts